 On August 1, 2012 the Wilkes University (Wilkes) entered a banking services agreement with PNC Bank.
 The agreement, and subsequent amendments, do not include services for handling student related Title IV credit balance refunds.
 However, since many Wilkes students bank with PNC, the U.S. Department of Education requires that we publish the contract for public review by September 1, 2016 (See below).

-By September 1, 2017, Wilkes is required to disclose the total consideration, monetary and non-monetary, paid or received by the parties under the contract and update this information within 60 days of the new award year (academic year).
+Wilkes is also required to disclose the total consideration, monetary and non-monetary, paid or received by the parties under the contract and update this information within 60 days of the new award year (academic year).
 In addition, Wilkes is required to disclose contract data such as number of students with PNC accounts and the mean and median costs associated with these accounts within 60 days of the new award year.

 NOTE: All disclosures relating to these new regulations and banking services contract will be made to this webpage.

 Students ARE NOT required to have a bank account with PNC in order to receive their refund via direct deposit (ACH).
 Wilkes University encourages students to shop around to find a banking partner that fits their financial situation and needs.
 A good place to start is checking out Bankrate (https://www.bankrate.com).

 |July 1, 2013 - June 30, 2014||$8,222|

 |July 1, 2015 - June 30, 2016||$9,540|

 |July 1, 2016 - June 30, 2017||$8,820|